YangLu1031/cloud-builders/Preview/README.md

 and when, if ever to migrate from the existing Cloud Builders to the AR Builders.

-#### Leading Edge Beta Adoption
+#### Leading Edge Preview Adoption

-Those who wish to reap the benefits of up-to-date community-supported images can migrate to the Beta AR Builders when released.
+Those who wish to reap the benefits of up-to-date community-supported images can migrate to the Preview AR Builders when released.
 These users will get the early benefit of the new images, albeit at the cost of potential friction in adoption.
-We expect to keep the Beta namespace in place even after moving the images to GA, but as with all Beta software, the Beta images may be discontinued or experience unstable breaking changes.
+We expect to keep the Preview namespace in place even after moving the images to GA, but as with all Preview software, the Preview images may be discontinued or experience unstable breaking changes.
 Note that the dated images described above can be used to mitigate against such issues.

 #### GA Release

-Users interested in a more stable experience can await the GA release of these Beta Builders.
+Users interested in a more stable experience can await the GA release of these Preview Builders.
 The existing `gcr.io/cloud-builders/...` images will continue to be maintained for the foreseeable future.

 #### Direct Use of Community-Supported Images

 Some users may wish to have complete control over tool versioning, including the ability to choose among the matrix of available tool, platform, and operation system versions and options.
-For such users, we recommend migration away from both the existing Cloud Builders and these new Beta AR Builders by going directly to the community-supported container images for the underlying tools.
+For such users, we recommend migration away from both the existing Cloud Builders and these new Preview AR Builders by going directly to the community-supported container images for the underlying tools.

 For example, the Maven Project supports over 100 versioned combinations of